myersm0/what-was-said/docs/DEVELOPMENT.md

 16. **Incremental re-extraction via model + prompt_hash**: Each claim stores the model and a hash of the prompt rules that produced it. `what-was-said extract` compares against the current config and re-extracts only stale documents.
 This means changing the configured model or editing the prompt file triggers automatic re-extraction without `--force`.

 17. **Separate vec_claims table**: Claims and chunks are different semantic objects — claims are atomic propositions, chunks are text fragments.
 They have different query purposes (what was said vs. where is it) and different re-embedding lifecycles (re-extract claims without re-chunking).
 Mixing them in one vector table would couple these concerns.

+18. **Query layer between storage and UI**: `query.rs` owns all search result grouping, deduplication, and ranking.
+TUI, serve, and CLI all call the same functions, preventing divergence.
+Raw DB access in `storage/search.rs` returns flat rows; `query.rs` composes the pipeline.
+The grouping functions are testable with synthetic data (no DB needed).

+19. **Centralized prompt construction**: All prompt assembly lives in `prompts.rs`.
+Derive and extract are pure orchestration — they call prompt functions, then call the LLM, then store results.
+Custom prompts are resolved by config (per-tier keys for derive, rules/framings for extract), with built-in defaults compiled into the binary. `compute_prompt_hash` lives here too, breaking what was previously a circular dependency between config and extract.

+20. **Deterministic ingestion**: Ingestion has no LLM dependency.
+All parsing is deterministic (built-in parsers or external preprocessor scripts).
+LLM enrichment (summaries, embeddings, claims) is a separate post-ingest step.

 ## Adding a New CLI Command